 There will be a number of programming projects.
-The deadline for each will be stated clearly on the assignment, down to the minute.
-The assignment will also state the manner in which you are expected to submit or show your work.
-Late submissions will receive failing grades.
+The deadline for each will be stated clearly on the assignment, as will the manner of submission.
+Late submissions may receive failing grades.
 Turn in what you have, and do so on time.